WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Sussex; Angel Down; Angel Field; Phene Street; Diogenes Club; Angel Down Rectory; Farrar Farm; In a Sopwith Camel

 Story: Mutilated sheep and unseasonal wasps afflict the village of Angel Down, site of angelic visions in the 1870s, in a field where standing stones once stood, and a missing girl reappears in the remains of the circle.
 After unveiling a fake medium, Catriona is sent, along with Winthrop, to investigate.
 They arrive to find the rector, with whom the girl is staying, dead.
 Conan Doyle arrives in the village and the girl begins talking of her abduction by the 'Little People'.
 It becomes apparent that the girl is not what she seems.
-Crowley also comes to Angel Down, and realising the power she has, and its potential effects in Crowley's hands, Doyle and the Diogenes agents set out to stop the two from meeting, with Winthrop in pursuit in from the air in his Camel facing a bizarre flying craft.
+Crowley also comes to Angel Down, and realising the power the girl has, and its potential effects in Crowley's hands, Doyle and the Diogenes agents set out to stop the two from meeting, with Winthrop in pursuit in the air in his Camel facing a bizarre flying craft.

 "Angels of Music" (2006)